Tammy Grimes: Career

 Known for a speaking voice compared to a buzz saw, she made her debut on the New York stage at the Neighborhood Playhouse in May 1955 in Jonah and the Whale.
+That same year, she portrayed the title role in the musical The Amazing Adele, a work which she performed in tryout performances and on tour, but which ultimately never made it to Broadway.

 She made her Broadway stage debut as an understudy for Kim Stanley in the starring role in Bus Stop in June 1955.
 In 1956, she appeared in the off-Broadway production, The Littlest Revue, and had the lead role in 1959 in the Broadway production of Noël Coward's play, Look After Lulu!, after she was discovered in a nightclub by the playwright.

-She starred in the 1960 musical comedy The Unsinkable Molly Brown for which she won a Tony Award (Best Featured Actress in a Musical, even though it was the lead role) for what The New York Times called her "buoyant" performance as a rough-hewn Colorado social climber.
+She starred in the 1960 musical comedy The Unsinkable Molly Brown, for which she won a Tony Award (Best Featured Actress in a Musical, though it was the lead role) for what The New York Times called her "buoyant" performance as a rough-hewn Colorado social climber.
 She portrayed the title character, a Western mining millionairess who survived the sinking of the Titanic.
 In 1964, she appeared in the episode "The He-She Chemistry" of Craig Stevens's CBS drama Mr. Broadway.
 She made two appearances on the early '60s TV series Route 66.

-On May 16, 1960, Grimes acted and sang as Mehitabel in an abridged version of the musical Archy and Mehitabel as part of the syndicated TV anthology series Play of the Week presented by David Susskind, and co-written by Mel Brooks and Joe Darion.
+On May 16, 1960, Grimes acted and sang as Mehitabel in an abridged version of the musical Archy and Mehitabel as part of the syndicated TV anthology series The Play of the Week presented by David Susskind, and co-written by Mel Brooks and Joe Darion.
 The cast included Eddie Bracken (who reprised the role in the 1970 animated feature version Shinbone Alley with Carol Channing in the Mehitabel role) and Jules Munshin.
 Grimes was originally chosen to play the part given to Elizabeth Montgomery in the hit television situation comedy Bewitched, but she turned down the offer, preferring to star in The Tammy Grimes Show.
 She appeared in the television drama Route 66 on December 13, 1963, in an episode titled "Come Home Greta Inger Gruenschaffen".

-In 1964, she appeared on Broadway as Elvira Condomine in High Spirits, a musical version of Noel Coward's Blithe Spirit.
+In 1964, she appeared on Broadway as Elvira Condomine in High Spirits, a musical version of Noël Coward's Blithe Spirit.

 In 1966, Grimes starred in her own ABC television series, The Tammy Grimes Show, in which she played a modern-day heiress who loved to spend money.
-Receiving unfavorable critical reaction and poor ratings, it ran for only a month, although an additional six episodes had already been made.
+The series ran for only a month, although an additional six episodes had already been made.
+Critics described Grimes as a talented performer misused in the series.
+She played "Mrs. Fred Beery" opposite Roddy McDowall in a 1979 episode of The Love Boat.